 Not Really Western and not really Chinese

-We are International and Chinese team, We keep Brand DNA and localize Marketing Campaign to maximize Results.
+We are an International and Chinese team, We keep Brand DNA and localize Marketing Campaign to maximize Results.

 We understand your Chinese consumers better than you do…

-We also understand the foreign brands’ Problems when they tried to enter the Chinese market and are ready to help you, step by step, and push our clients to success on the Chinese Market.
+We also understand the foreign brands’ Problems when they tried to enter the Chinese market and are ready to help you, step by step, and push our clients to success in the Chinese Market.

 We try to be Smart , Cost efficient and Results Driven… Pure performance Agency.